3 post-pandemic workplace transformations shaping the next chapter of the law firm

-Our research revealed that before the pandemic, lawyers and staff at legal firms were working in-office 50-70% of the time.
+Our research revealed that before the pandemic, lawyers and staff in law firms were working in-office 65-70% of the time.
 Working remotely was more of an exception to the rule.

-Looking to the future, as vaccines make the return to the office much safer, we expect to see office utilization increase again to about 30%.
+Looking to the future, as vaccines make the return to the office much safer, we expect to see office utilization increase again to about 55%.
 Though it might steadily increase over time, we know that utilization won’t go back to the level that it was before.
-This reduction in utilization is attributed to staff wanting to hold on to the flexibility of where they work.
+This reduction in utilization is attributed to personnel wanting to hold on to the flexibility of where they work.
 When we asked firms what staff were looking for most in the return to work, 60% stated the flexibility to continue working in a hybrid fashion, clinging to ongoing flexibility.

-Partners too are experiencing the benefits of offering remote working arrangements.
 Providing more choice in when and where staff can work drives engagement, which in turn drives productivity and profitability.
-It’s a win-win for all.
+It’s a win-win for all –if done correctly.

-At the same time, a lower utilization of the office space comes with the opportunity for law firms to reduce their footprint by
+This lower utilization of the office space comes with the opportunity for law firms to potentially reduce their footprint per person by

 - Hotelling (turning areas into bookable spaces for clients to use)

 - Minimizing environmental impact by not requiring regular commutes